lunjon/gokdl/README.md

 # GoKDL

-An parser implementation for the [kdl](https://kdl.dev/) document language in Go.
+A parser implementation for the [KDL](https://kdl.dev/) document language in Go.

 ## Example